liferay-search/liferay-docs/en/developer/customization/articles/99-customization-with-ext/03-customizing-osgi-modules-with-ext/02-creating-an-ext-module.markdown

 [Liferay Workspace](/docs/7-2/reference/-/knowledge_base/r/liferay-workspace).
-Workspace is preconfigured with an `ext` folder, which applies important settings (via the `LiferayOSGiExtPlugin`) to your Ext module when it's deployed to @product@.
+Workspace is preconfigured with an `ext` folder, which applies important settings (via the `LiferayOSGiExtPlugin`) to your Ext module when it's deployed to @sharepoint@.
 You'll learn more about this in the next section.

 You can also create an Ext module leveraging the `modules-ext` project template in Dev Studio or IntelliJ.